Skip to content

 If any of your questions are not answered in this section, please email undergradresearch@uw.edu.

-Yes, you can apply as a sophomore if you will be a junior and have had at least 3 quarters of prior research experience (or equivalent) by the quarter and year the funding will be awarded.
+Yes, you can apply as a sophomore if you are a junior and have had at least 3 quarters of prior research experience (or equivalent) by the quarter and year the funding will be awarded.

 Yes, you can apply to both during the same application cycle.
 The Washington Research Foundation Fellowship and Levinson Emerging Scholars Award share a joined application.
 If you apply for the Levinson Emerging Scholars Award you must include a budget proposal.

-Students majoring in all life sciences are eligible to apply if they are able to relate their research plan and/or educational or long-term goals to biosciences-related research or applications.
+Students in all majors are eligible to apply if they can relate their research plan and/or educational or long-term goals to biosciences-related research or applications.

 Although it is not necessary to submit more than one faculty member recommendation, we will accept more than one recommendation if it is beneficial to support your proposed research project – i.e., if a secondary recommendation highlights an aspect of your research or scholarly potential that would assist our reviewers in assessing your application.